Josh Allen Player Prop Bets for NFL Week 9 | Buffalo vs. Jacksonville 11/7/2021

 Recent Performances

+- In last week's matchup with the Dolphins, Allen completed 69.0% of his passes for 249 yards, while throwing two touchdowns.

-- Allen tacked on eight carries for 55 yards, averaging 6.9 yards per carry while scoring one touchdown in the running game.
+- He tacked on eight carries for 55 yards, averaging 6.9 yards per attempt while scoring one rushing touchdown.

-- Allen has put up 917 passing yards (305.7 ypg) on 79-of-115 with eight touchdowns against one interception over his last three games.
+- Allen has racked up 917 passing yards (305.7 per game) and has a 68.7% completion percentage (79-for-115) over his last three appearances, tossing eight touchdowns and one interception.

-- He has added 140 rushing yards (46.7 ypg) on 28 carries while scoring two touchdowns on the ground.
+- He's also carried the ball 28 times for 140 yards and two touchdowns, averaging 46.7 yards per game.

 Allen's Buffalo Teammates